 iv.
 Contact lens training

 Contact lens trainings should be conducted in a way that minimizes risk to the patient and the trainer.
 The training should be conducted in a touch-free fashion.
 Patients should handle their own contact lenses; the trainer should use their own disposable contact lens to demonstrate insertion/removal and care techniques.
 It is recommended that videos be used to minimize the amount of time spent in close proximity, and recommended that plexiglass/acrylic barriers be used between the patient and the trainer.
 The trainer must observe proper use of PPE (mask, hand hygiene).
-Eye protection is recommended for optometrists and staff, but optometrists may use professional judgment in implementation of this recommendation.
+Eye protection (goggles, full coverage safety glasses or face shield) must be worn.

 v.
 Personal Care Home/Assisted Living/Home Visits